EXCLUSIVE-Wells Fargo CEO ruffles feathers with comments about diverse talent

 The CEO of the largest U.S. bank employer has pledged to double the number of Black leaders over five years and tied executive compensation to reaching diversity goals.
 He is also requiring hiring managers to consider diverse candidates for high-paying roles that are vacant, and ensure diversity on interview teams.

+Since Scharf joined the bank a little less than a year ago, it has added two Black executives to its operating committee - Lester Owens, head of Operations; and Ather Williams, head of Strategy, Digital and Innovation.

-Wells Fargo's latest proxy disclosed more diversity data than those of many other companies, including that two of 12 directors at the time were Black and 1 was "Latino/Hispanic".
+Wells Fargo's latest proxy disclosed more diversity data than those of many other companies, including that two of 12 directors at the time were Black and one was "Latino/Hispanic."

 "TALENT IS THERE"